dgiannakakos/Rev_tool/README.md

 - User can edit or delete any of the added KPIs

 - Barriers and disadvantages: User chooses any of the available barriers
-- A score is calculated for each barrier persona (category)
+- A score is calculated for each barrier persona (category) and different incentives for each chosen barrier are presented

-- Climate vulnerability: User chooses any of the available assets and weather variables and gets climate_vulnerability insights
+- Climate vulnerability: User chooses any of the available assets and weather variables and gets insights

 - Weather variables: User gets a description of all available weather variables
 ##  Features